WELCOME

 Aren’t there already enough on the web you may ask?

-The main purpose here is to share my passion for synth-programming (although I’m only starting out), sound creation in general and the challenge to learn wordpress to finally setting up a little website.
+The main purpose here is to share my passion for synth-programming (although I’m only starting out), sound creation in general and the challenge to learn wordpress to finally set up a little website.

-So here is a little rundown about my journey:
+So here is a quick rundown about my journey:

 My fascination for synthesizers emerged in the late 80ies, while listening to the masterful ‘Synthesizers Greatest’ albums that came out during that time.
 The digital revolution of digital synth/gear was in full bloom and new musical genres like house, techno and trance arose.